muzikbike/VanillaFixes/README.md

 * https://bugs.mojang.com/browse/MC-214625 - Redstone torches are unaffected by shading when inactive
 * https://bugs.mojang.com/browse/MC-214693 - Tripwire faces are mirrored incorrectly from behind
 * https://bugs.mojang.com/browse/MC-214693 - Tripwire hook tripwire attachment faces are mirrored incorrectly from behind
+* https://bugs.mojang.com/browse/MC-219843 - Mycelium's side texture has different dirt from all other blocks
 * Chests and trapped chests now have more fitting particles

 This resource pack fixes the following text issues: